Floodlight-Studios/studioDashboard/Readme.md

 Technical data:
 ------------------------------------------------------------------------
-- The application uses the jspm module / npm loaded
+- The application uses the jspm module / npm loader
 - Use latest release of Angular2
 - Application is powered by TypeScript
 - App can be hosted to run locally (recommended on node.js) or on any hosted web server